Diabetes in Cats: FAQs for Australian Cat Owners

 Domestic Short / Longhair Cats with Diabetes32,900

-What should I do if I suspect my cat is unwell?
+What should I do if I reckon my mate’s not feeling right?

 Excessive thirst and urinationMonitor urine output and water intake for 24 hours.
 If exceeding 200ml/kg body weight, consult a veterinarian.